alkaplan/jupyter-notebooks/README.md

 # jupyter-notebooks
-A collection of jupyter notebooks made at CERN
+A collection of jupyter notebooks and related files, such as analyzers to process CMS data, made at CERN